lmeller-git/nblfq/README.md

 ## Feature Flags

-- `std`: Enables `std` and `alloc` support
+- `std`: Enables `std` and `alloc` support.

-- `alloc`: Enables `alloc` support, allowing usage of some dynamically allocated queues
+- `alloc`: Enables `alloc` support, allowing usage of some dynamically allocated queues.

-- `pool`: Enables pooled queues, which may store any type
+- `pool`: Enables pooled queues, which may store any type.

-- `dynamic`: Enables dynamic queues, which may be dynamically resized
+- `dynamic`: Enables dynamic queues, which may be dynamically resized.
+Depends on `alloc`.

 - `atomic-fallback`: Uses `portable-atomic` `fallback` feature for atomics if necessary.
-It is discouraged to use this feature, as `fallback` internally uses locks
+It is discouraged to use this feature, as `fallback` internally uses locks.

 - `default`: `pool`